Free Erie County Public Records Lookup (Search Anyone)

 There are two ways to easily search property records in Erie County, Ohio.

-The first way is through using the Erie County Auditor’s online search tool.
+The first way is through using the Erie County Auditor’s Online Property Search Tool.
 Using this tool, interested parties can research properties by owner name, location address, parcel number, legal description, neighborhood, school or tax district, and even intersection locations.

 A screenshot of the search tool interested parties can use to research properties by owner name, location address, parcel number, legal description, neighborhood, school or tax district, and even intersection locations.